![]() Please donate generously. Click for a link to PayPal's secure donation site.

 At The Sanctuary for Senior Dogs, our mission is

-As part of the Sanctuary's mission to respect all living things, we do not serve meat at any of our fund-raising functions.
-We do not believe that we should serve animals to save them.
+![]() ![]() ![]() ![]() ![]() ![]() As part of the Sanctuary's mission to respect all living things, we have served a vegetarian menu at our fund-raising functions since 2002.
+We do not believe that

-In addition, we support spay/neuter as the best solution to the overpopulation problem among companion animals.
-We, therefore, spay/neuter every senior dog before placement, and we require that all animals in the potential adopter's home be spayed or neutered.
+![]() In addition, we support spay/neuter as the best solution to the overpopulation problem among companion animals and as an important part of health care for dogs of all ages.
+We, therefore, spay/neuter every senior dog before placement, and we require that all animals in the potential adopter's home be spayed or neutered as well.
 If a Sanctuary dog is too ill to be safely spayed/neutered, that dog will not be adopted out; he will remain in a Sanctuary-approved Forever Foster home for life.
+We believe that, while dogs can be too ill for spay/neuter surgery, age is not necessarily a reason to rule the surgery out.
+Before we alter any senior dog, our vet draws blood work to check overall health and takes x-rays if warranted.

 No part of this web site, including photographs, may be reproduced without written permission